serverdensity/python-daemon/README.rst

        def run(self, *args, **kwards):
            # Do stuff

+A while loop set to True will usually work fine in the **run()** method or you could use something more sophisticated as mentioned below in the last paragraph under Continuous Execution.

 Create a new object of your class, specifying where you want your PID file to exist: